TheMastro-11/Tezos-Contracts/experiments/README.md

 #### Token Transfer
 Un this SC can be called three differents entry-points.
-Three of them are by default for FA2 contracts.
+Two of them are by default for FA2 contracts.
 The first one, created by me, is *Mint* and requires a total fee of **0,05891tez**:
 | Type | Cost |
 | - | :-: |